 4. Do Not Rely on Medications as Support

-One thing you do not want to do is contribute to professional burnout by masking it with medicine.
+One thing you do not want to do is contribute to professional burnout by masking it with medications.
 Take a deep breath and take a step back.
 Determine why you are burnt out at work or how your work-from-home lifestyle is contributing to your burnout.

 Identify what you might be able to do to help.
 Perhaps online counseling can help.
 Perhaps talking to pals might brighten your day or help you to feel better.